 You can use the Output Window to manipulate information.
 You can also configure the output window based on your current needs.
-You can:
+Embarcadero Performance Center lets you:

 - Clear, copy, save messages. - Show, hide, move the window.

 Clearing Output Window Messages

 • In the Output Window, right-click, and then click Clear.